 A good credit score is no guarantee you'll be able to borrow money, as different lenders have different criteria for choosing customers.

 Bear in mind that different lenders look for different things when looking at your credit report and deciding whether or not to lend to you.

-Did you know? - Some companies will choose not to lend to you if you haven't always managed your credit well and don't have a good credit rating, while others will simply charge you a higher rate of interest or offer you a smaller amount of credit.
+Did you know? - Many companies will choose not to lend to you if you haven't always managed your credit well and don't have a good credit rating, while others will simply charge you a higher rate of interest or offer you a smaller amount of credit.

 When should you check your credit report?

 If you are applying for a loan, mortgage, credit card or other borrowing then it might be a good idea to check your credit report first, if you haven't looked at it for some time.

 In any case, it makes sense to check it from time to time to make sure there are no mistakes or that you haven’t missed any payments without realising it.

 You can check your credit report as often as you like and it won't affect your credit rating or credit score.

 It's normally only when you apply for credit and lenders search your credit report that there's a record left on your credit report.